Temult/somner-deploy-tabbyapi/README.md

 Save your changes and restart the pod.
 The startup script will now automatically find and use `/workspace/config.yml`.
 No extra volume mounts are needed.

 #### Why This Approach?
-This method follows the best practice of separating **configuration** (your settings) from the **container** (the application).
-Your `config.yml` at `/workspace/config.yml` is your "single source of truth."
-You can now change models anytime by just editing this file and restarting the pod, without ever needing to rebuild the container image.
+This method separates **configuration** (your settings) from the immutable **container**.
+To swap models, you can now edit your `config.yml` at `/workspace/config.yml` and restart your session/pod without ever needing to rebuild the container image.

 ---